OPEN-NEXT/wp2.2_dev/README.md

 * [`git`](https://git-scm.com/) (version 2.7.4 or later)
 * [`pip`](https://pip.pypa.io/) (version 19.3.1 or later)

-A [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) is required *in an upcoming iteration*, because the Python scripts will use it for GitHub API queries.
+A [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) is required top be available as an environmental variable.
+This is because the Python scripts will use it for GitHub API queries.
+This token is an alphanumeric string in the form of "ghp_2D5TYFikFsQ4U9KPfzHyvigMycePCPqkPgWc".

 ### Running from source